 - Place apple slices on the bottom of the dish.

 - In a separate bowl, mix flour, sugar, cinnamon, and egg until it is fully mixed and has a coarse texture.

 - Sprinkle the mixture over the apples and pour the melted butter over the entire dish.

-- Bake at 350 degrees for approximately 35 min.
+- Bake on the middle rack for approximately 35 min.